 This article was written, reviewed and contributed to by some of Australia’s leading experts in the field of pain and lower back pain.
 We aim to empower you to better understand what’s causing your pain and alleviate any concerns or anxiety you may have.
-Or perhaps enlighten you with some new information if lower back pain is something you've been dealing with over a long period.

 Read on as we guide you to understand the different types of lower back pain and discover what type you may have.

-What is Low Back Pain?
+What is Lower Back Pain?

-According to the World Health Organisation (WHO), lower back pain is defined as “pain and discomfort below the costal margin and above the inferior gluteal folds, with or without referred leg pain.”
+Lower back pain is defined as “pain and discomfort below the costal margin and above the inferior gluteal folds, with or without referred leg pain.”

 Lower back pain can result from a problem in one or several parts of the lower back, including:

 Bone injuries - in the lower back, the bones are referred to as vertebrae

 Discs - the shock absorbers between each vertebra

 Common reasons why people experience pain in the lower back